 4.2.
 Effect of Intermittent Liquid Addition

 Once the flow rate in the realistic ore mixture was at steady state, the liquid addition was stopped and the bed was allowed to drain for a long period (about 3 months).
 Although there is visible drying of the particles, especially within the top 50-100 mm section, there is still significant liquid retention despite the extended drainage time.
 This is mainly due to very slow drainage of intra-particle liquid.
 The long time period over which the drainage occurs coupled to significant evaporation makes the determination of a long term residual liquid holdup for the system problematic (Ilankoon and Neethling, 2014) and hence final long term residual liquid content was not determined in this work.
-The very different time scales for drainage of the inter- and intra-particle spaces means that a single residual liquid content is not very useful, though it is possible to identify a short term residual associated with the inter-particle liquid (Ilankoon and Neethling, 2014).
+The very different time scales for drainage of the inter- and intra-particle spaces means that a single residual liquid content is also not very useful, though it is possible to identify a short term residual associated with the inter-particle liquid (Ilankoon and Neethling, 2014).

 After the column was restarted at the same flow rate, the liquid flowed out of the three locations at the bottom from which it had flowed before, but also flowed out of an additional 2 locations immediately on either side of the centreline (see Figure 7).
 This new distribution is still very non-uniform, with strong evidence of channelling.

-Reasons why the channelling out of the original outflow locations become re-established (albeit with the 2 additional locations): The liquid remnants of the original flow paths could make it easier for the flow to re-establish itself along those previous paths.
-Despite the macroscopic uniformity of the packing, the channelling could be triggered and directed by the small scale variations and non-uniformity in the packing.
+There are two reasons why the channelling could occur out of the original outflow locations (albeit with the 2 additional locations): The liquid remnants of the original flow paths could make it easier for the flow to re-establish itself along those previous paths and, despite the macroscopic uniformity of the packing, the channelling could be triggered and directed by the same small scale variations and non-uniformity in the packing.

 4.3.
 Effect of Initial Bed Conditions

 The realistic ore mixture at steady state was flooded to determine the extent to which the channelling is triggered by specific small scale non-uniformities in the bed.
 Even though industrial heap leaching does not practice this, if the bed exhibits hysteresis the flow behaviour depends not only on the current flow rate but also on the flow history.
 Flooding has the effect of destroying the remnants of previous flow paths.
-Unlike experiments where the number of ports out of which liquid flows initially increases with time, in this experiment, liquid flows out of all ports, but after a few hours most ports stop (Figure 7).
+Unlike the initial experiments that started with a dry pack and where the number of ports out of which liquid flows initially increases with time, in this experiment liquid initially flows out of all ports, but after a few hours most ports stop flowing (Figure 7).

-Flooding created residual liquid connections over the entire area of the bed allowing flow paths to be established over a wider region (greater spread angle) than were observed with a dry bed.
-The spread angle thus exhibits hysteresis, being a function of the liquid addition rate the flow history.
-Hysteresis in holdup as the flow is increases and decreased has been demonstrated in previous work (Ilankoon and Neethling, 2012).
+Flooding created liquid connections over the entire area of the bed allowing flow paths to be established over a wider region (greater spread angle) than was observed with a dry bed.
+The spread angle thus exhibits hysteresis, being a function of not just the current liquid addition rate, but also the flow history.
+Hysteresis in holdup as the flow is increased and decreased has been demonstrated in previous work (Ilankoon and Neethling, 2012), while this study shows that there also hysteresis in the spread angle and channelling.